neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 ```

 Load a knob preset using the "Preset" dropdown above the knobs controls in the Werkbank UI.
-You can find both in the "CONFIGURE" tab under the "Knobs" section.
+You can find both of them in the "CONFIGURE" tab under the "Knobs" section.

 > [!TIP]
-> Beside the dropdown to load knob presets is a small button to open an [Overview](Overview-topic.html) of all available presets.
+> Beside the dropdown to load knob presets is a small button that opens an [Overview](Overview-topic.html) of all available presets.
-> Use this to quickly find the preset you want to load in a visual way.
+> Use this feature to quickly find the preset you want to load in a visual way.
 > You can also keep the overview open while developing your widget to see the effects of code changes in multiple states.

 To learn more about knobs, read the [Knobs](Knobs-topic.html) topic.